 - Rough surfaces on the paw pads: The paw pads may feel rough or scaly to the touch.

-- Discomfort: Dry paw pads can cause discomfort or pain for your dog.
+- Discomfort: Dry paw pads can cause discomfort for your dog.

-- Redness or inflammation: Dry paws can cause redness or inflammation.
+- Redness or Irritation: Dry paws can cause redness or irritation.

 - Licking or chewing paws: Dogs may lick or chew at their paws, which may result in more irritated paws, and lead them to be dry and cracked.